aspose-psd/Aspose.PSD-Products/psd/java/conversion/psd-to-gif/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert PSD to GIF Using Java" %}}

- In order to render PSD to GIF, weвЂ™ll use [Aspose.PSD for Java](https://products.aspose.com/psd/java) API which is a feature-rich, powerful and easy to use conversion API for Java platform.
+ In order to render PSD to GIF, we’ll use
+ [Aspose.PSD for Java](https://products.aspose.com/psd/java)
+ API which is a feature-rich, powerful and easy to use conversion API for Java platform.
 You can download its latest version directly from
  [Maven](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-psd)